yo6nam/OpusRelay/README.md

 | Bandwidth/client     | ~768 kbps          | ~16–32 kbps       |
 | External dependencies | ws, npm           | **zero** (stdlib) |
 | Minimum Go version   | —                  | 1.13+             |

+## Development notes

+AI tools were used extensively during development as a coding and research assistant, including for generating and refactoring code, debugging, exploring implementation approaches, and improving documentation.
+The project architecture, feature requirements, technical decisions, testing, and final code integration were performed and validated by the author.